nash-md/user-online-status-twilio-sync/README.md

 **Note:**

-Please create a separate sub-account within Twilio and install this app using that sub-account credentials.
+Please create a separate project on your Twilio Console and install this app using that project.

 On Google Chrome a secure HTTPS connection is required to do phone calls via WebRTC.
 Use a tunnel that supports HTTPS such as ngrok, which can forward the traffic to your webserver.